ESIC will invest its excess funds in the stock market via ETFs - ExBulletin

 It was also decided to execute the investment works in ESIC through Central/State Public Sector Units (PSU) in addition to CPWD.
 A new constitution of these central/state UAPs will be invited by the ESIC in due course.

-Two winners of the architectural design competition for a 500 bed ESIC hospital project in Manesar have been congratulated by the Union Labor Minister with a cash prize of 2,000,000 and 1.5 lakh, respectively.
+Two winners of the architectural design competition for a 500-bed ESIC hospital project in Manesar have been congratulated by the Union Labor Minister with a cash prize of Rs 2 lakh and Rs 1.5 lakh, respectively.

 The design competition was announced during the laying of the hospital’s foundation stone.
 Similar competitions are held for proposed ESIC hospitals in Sanand and Kalol in Gujarat.